lucabit73/git-express/README.md

 git-express
 ===========

-Node-based application for emergency push
+Node-based application for emergency git-push

+Set up your arduino port and work-directory in config.json and... get ready for your express push!